 Low light environments

 Not all digital cameras are equal in performance.
-In addition to the sensor size, you may have to consider a slower shutter speed camera to capture more light if you’re shooting in low-light environments.
+You may have to consider a slower shutter speed to capture more light if you’re shooting in low-light environments.
 However, to reduce motion blur, you have to check if the model features image stabilization.

 A faster shutter speed with a wide aperture lens will allow more light into the sensor and a lower ISO.
 A high ISO increases the camera’s sensitivity to light; however, this increases random variation of the image density.
 The NR technique reduces the visibility of noise by smoothing the image though it can obscure low contrast detail.
 A big sensor is capable of accumulating more available light making full frame cameras an excellent choice for low light conditions.